-Neither of us had thought about visiting Gallipoli but something pulled me in that direction so we signed on to a tour and we were both very glad we did.
-We had a very early start because the drive would take a few hours with a breakfast stop on the way – a delicious gozlemi.
-On the way west we passed swathes of bright sunflowers their faces turned to the sun.
-It was quite an interesting driving through the countryside.
+Neither of us had contemplated visiting Gallipoli but something pulled me in that direction so we signed up for a tour and were both extremely glad we did.
+We had a very early start because the drive would take a few hours with a breakfast stop on the way – a delicious gozleme.
+On the way west we passed swathes of bright sunflowers their faces turned to the sun and farmers harvesting.
+It was quite an interesting drive through the countryside.

 |